drewdeponte/octopusci/README.markdown

 TODO: Fill this out with details on the config, required fields, optional fields, etc.

-### Migrate the Database ###

-    octopusci-db-migrate

 ### Jobs ###

-Add any jobs you would like to the `/etc/octopusci/jobs` directory as rb files and Octopusci will load them appropriately when started.
+Add any jobs you would like to the `/etc/octopusci/jobs` directory as .rb files and Octopusci will load them appropriately when started.

+### Web Interface ###

-Figure out what directory the gem is installed in by running the following command and stripping off the lib/octopusci.rb at the end.
+Figure out what directory the gem is installed in by running the following command and stripping off the `lib/octopusci.rb` at the end.

     gem which octopusci

-Once you have the path we can use that path to setup Passenger with Apache or something else like nginx as well as setup the database.
-Note: You will need to setup a database user and a database for octopusci.
-The settings for these should be stored in /etc/octopusci/config.yml.
+Once you have the path we can use that path to setup Passenger with Apache or something else like nginx.

-    rake -f /path/of/octpusci/we/got/before/Rakefile db:migrate

 Apache virtual host example